Marcennaji/HoldemCore/README.md

 ### 1. **Decoupled C++ Engine** (`src/core/`)

-* Fully independent of UI (no Qt dependency)
+- Fully independent of UI (no Qt dependency)
-* Handles game state, hand resolution, betting rounds
+- Handles game state, hand resolution, betting rounds
-* Event-driven via a plain `GameEvents` callback struct
+- Event-driven via a plain `GameEvents` callback struct

 ### 2. **Multiple Frontends (Planned)**

-* ✅ Qt Widgets UI (in progress)
+- ✅ Qt Widgets UI (in progress)
-* 🟡 Flutter/Web frontend (in progress)
+- 🟡 Flutter/Web frontend (planned)

 ### 3. **Bot Strategies with Dependency Injection**

-* Clean separation of `BotPlayer` and `IBotStrategy`
+- Clean separation of `BotPlayer` and `IBotStrategy`
-* Includes: TightAggressive, LooseAggressive, Maniac, UltraTight
+- Includes: `TightAggressive`, `LooseAggressive`, `Maniac`, `UltraTight`
-* Testable via `CurrentHandContext`
+- Strategies are testable via `CurrentHandContext`
-* Bots might switch dynamically their strategies in a given game, depending on the context (stack size, etc)
+- Bots may dynamically switch strategies mid-game based on context (e.g., stack size)
-* Easy to add your own poker bot, that would implement the simple IBotStrategy interface
+- Easy to create custom bots implementing the simple `IBotStrategy` interface

 ### 4. **Range Management & Equity Evaluation**

-* Bot players estimates opponents ranges, based on the current hand actions and the historical stats (stored in DB)
+- Bot players estimate opponent ranges based on current hand actions and historical statistics (stored in DB)
-* Opponents range pruning is based only on public signals and historical stats (fair game guaranteed !)
+- Range pruning is based only on public information (no cheating!)
-* Sophisticated preflop call/raise range calculation, based on numerous parameters
+- Sophisticated preflop call/raise logic using multiple parameters

 ### 5. **Testing Infrastructure**

-* GoogleTest-based unit tests under `tests` directory
+- GoogleTest-based unit tests located in the `tests/` directory

 ---

 ## 🔧 Technologies Used

-* C++17
+- C++17
-* Qt Widgets (for current UI)
+- Qt Widgets (for current UI)
-* GoogleTest
+- GoogleTest
-* uWebSockets (planned WebSocket server)
+- uWebSockets (planned WebSocket server)
-* Flutter (planned UI)
+- Flutter (planned UI)

 ---

 ## 🚧 Current Status

-I published the first version of this project 15 years ago, on SourceForge.
+This project was originally created and published on SourceForge by Marc Ennaji in 2011.
-This project is today under **active refactoring**, with major milestones completed:
+The current version is a complete architectural rewrite, modernized for maintainability, testability, and cross-platform UI support.
+It is currently under **active refactoring**, with major milestones already completed:

-✅ Engine now headless
+✅ Engine is now headless
-✅ `GameEvents` emit UI updates without UI dependency
+✅ `GameEvents` emit UI updates without any UI dependency
 ✅ Strategies refactored and unit-tested
-✅ Player creation uses a `PlayerFactory` and `StrategyAssigner`
-✅ Ready to be wrapped in WebSocket server for cross-platform frontends
+✅ Engine is ready to be wrapped in a WebSocket server for multi-platform frontends

 🔜 Next steps:
+- Completely rewrite the Qt Widgets poker table UI for a clean and modern layout

-* Build JSON-based WebSocket protocol
+- Build JSON-based WebSocket protocol
-* Develop Flutter UI for Android/Web
+- Develop Flutter UI for Android/Web
-* Reach a 'A' Cppdepend overall rating, as well as a high scoring SonarQube
+- Reach an 'A' CppDepend rating and high SonarQube score

 ---